clbarnes/jeiss-convert/README.md

 e.g. `{"FIBMode": 5}` in the `.dat` would be represented as `{"FibMode": 5, "FibMode__name": "SEM Drift Correction"}` in the output.

-Additionally, string metadata which seem to be dates will be duplicated in ISO-8601 form with the key suffix `__iso`: e.g. `{"SWdate": "02/01/2023"}` (ambiguous, locale-dependent, not sortable) would be represented as `{"SWdate": "02/01/2023", "SWdate_iso": "2023-01-02"}` (internationally standardised) in the output.
+Additionally, string metadata which seem to be dates will be duplicated in ISO-8601 form with the key suffix `__iso` (note the double underscore): e.g. `{"SWdate": "02/01/2023"}` (ambiguous, locale-dependent, not sortable) would be represented as `{"SWdate": "02/01/2023", "SWdate__iso": "2023-01-02"}` (internationally standardised) in the output.

 ### `dat2hdf5`